 - 1. Place your vehicle on a firm, level surface. - 2.
-Hold your vehicle in an upright position. - Check that the coolant level is between the UPPER level and LOWER level marks on the reserve tank
+Hold your vehicle in an upright position and turn the handlebar to the left. - 3.
+Remove the reserve tank cap/dipstick and wipe it clean. - 4.
+Insert the reserve tank cap/dipstick until it seats, but don't screw it in. - 5.
+Check that the coolant level is between the upper level and lower level marks on the gauge. - 6.
+Securely install the reserve tank cap/dipstick.